Core Speech-Language Pathology Program

 2. National Praxis Exam

-The national Praxis Exam is administered through the Education Testing Service (ETS) and measures knowledge important for beginning, independent speech-language pathology practitioners in all primary employment settings, including schools, hospitals, clinics, and private practice, among others.
+The national Praxis Exam is administered through the Educational Testing Service (ETS) and measures knowledge important for beginning, independent speech-language pathology practitioners in all primary employment settings, including schools, hospitals, clinics, and private practice, among others.
 A passing score of 600 or greater is required by ASHA for certification.
 The exam is typically taken by students who have completed or are at the end of their master’s degree program, once foundational didactic and clinical coursework requirements are met.
-A summary of our graduate student performance on the Praxis exam is located on our M.S.
-Program Statistics page.
+A summary of our graduate student performance on the Praxis exam is located on our Student Outcome Data page.

 The exam lasts approximately 2 hours.
 Questions are administered in a multiple-choice format covering the following major content areas: